Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 Contact Us

-1. Understanding Explosion-Proof Markings
+1. Understanding the Explosion-Proof Markings

-Gas Ex db ⅡC T6 Gb / Dust Ex tb ⅢC T85℃ Db
+Gas: Ex db ⅡC T6 Gb / Dust: Ex tb ⅢC T85℃ Db

-This code reveals:
+This code means:

 Ex db = Flameproof protection (for gas environments)